LeelooMina/public-domain-books/README.md

 Stretch Goals:
-* randomiztion aspect so user doesn't see the same books constantly
+* randomization aspect so user doesn't see the same books constantly
 * user clickable "not interested"
 * save not intered books into array / local storage
 * search array for books to exclude before displaying search results